 The Bad Guys Win: To a certain degree the Deboss Army sort of wins every episode with them getting at least some energy to revive Deboss each episode and then this trope is played completely straight in Episode 7 with Chaos successfully stealing Pteragordon.

-Bare-Handed Blade Block: Daigo performs this at one point.
-While he catches the katana, his opponent merely draws the blade back, slicing his palm open.
+Bare-Handed Blade Block: Daigo performs this in Brave 12.
+While he catches the katana, his opponent (the kid he was cheering for in a sumo match earlier, who was being manipulated into giving in to his anger) merely draws the blade back, slicing his palm open.

 Beware My Stinger Tail: The tails of a Zyudenryu that form a Zyuden Giant's arm, except Stegotchi, turn into weapons when their Zyudenchi is installed.
 Bragigas, whom can form his own Zyuden Giant, has one as well.